Invalid science: Publication bias

 Major journals reject in excess of 90% of submitted manuscripts and tend to favor the most dramatic claims.
 The statistical measures that researchers use to test their claims allow a fraction of false claims to appear valid.
 Invalid claims are more likely to be dramatic (because they are false.)
 Without replication, such errors are less likely to be caught.

 Conversely, failures to prove a hypothesis are rarely even offered for publication.
 "Negative results" now account for only 14% of published papers, down from 30% in 1990.
 Knowledge of what is not true is as important as of what is true.

 Peer review

 Peer review is the primary validation technique employed by scientific publications.
 However, a prominent medical journal tested the system and found major failings.
 It supplied research with induced errors and found that most reviewers failed to spot the mistakes, even after being told of the tests.

 A pseudonymous fabricated paper on the effects of a chemical derived from lichen on cancer cells was submitted to 304 journals for peer review.
 The paper was filled with errors of study design, analysis and interpretation.
 157 lower-rated journals accepted it.
 Another study sent an article containing eight deliberate mistakes in study design, analysis and interpretation to more than 200 of the British Medical Journals regular reviewers.
 On average, they reported fewer than two of the problems.

-Peer reviewers typically do not re-analyse data from scratch, checking only that the authors' analysis is properly conceived.
+Peer reviewers typically do not re-analyze data from scratch, checking only that the authors' analysis is properly conceived.